FlavScents AInsights Entry for Caramel Dione (CAS: 13494-07-0)

 8. Practical Insights for Formulators

-Caramel dione is valued for its ability to impart a rich, authentic caramel flavor in both food and fragrance formulations.
-It synergizes well with other sweet and creamy notes, enhancing the overall sensory profile.
-Formulators should be cautious of overuse, as excessive concentrations can lead to an overpowering flavor or fragrance.
-It is often under-used in complex formulations where its impact could enhance the overall profile.
+Caramel dione is valued for its ability to impart a rich, authentic caramel flavor and aroma.
+It synergizes well with other sweet and creamy notes, enhancing the overall complexity of a formulation.
+Common pitfalls include overuse, which can lead to an overpowering or burnt character.
+It is often under-utilized in savory applications where a hint of sweetness can enhance umami flavors.

 Citation hooks: FlavScents; industry practice